Dilshad Hussain

 Dilshad Hussain is an Indian artisan and craftsman from Uttar Pradesh.
 He won the Padma Shri in 2023.
-In August 2022, during G-7 Summit, Narendra Modi gifted an Urn made by Hussain to the Chancellor of Germany.
+In August 2022, during the G-7 Summit, Narendra Modi gifted an Urn made by Hussain to the Chancellor of Germany.

 Early life

 Dilshad Hussain was born in Moradabad and lives at Kaith Wali Masjid Gali with his sons and daughters-in-law.
-Two of his daughters-in-law have won State Awards by the hands of Governor of Uttar Pradesh.
+Two of his daughters-in-law have won State Awards by the hands of the Governor of Uttar Pradesh.